shimaore/huge-play/middleware/client/queuer.coffee.md

           for own k,v of data when typeof v in ['number','string','boolean'] notification[k] ?= v

-Module `black-metal` 8.3.0 will report the call object as `data.call` (and this is currently the only parameter that might be provided).
+Module `black-metal` 8.3.0 will report the call object as `data.call`.

 If `data.call` is present we notify using the call's process; if it isn't we notify directly.
 This avoids sending two messages for the same event (one with incomplete data, the other with complete data).